 The academic year is divided into two semesters of 12 weeks each.
 Each semester all students take intensive Japanese language, which is taught at a number of different levels by Japanese instructors (2.0 Pomona course credits).
 In addition, each semester students select two classes from at least five available electives (1.0 Pomona course credit each).

 The elective courses are taught in English by visiting American faculty members from AKP member institutions and scholars who reside in Kyoto.
 Specific courses vary from year to year in accordance with the availability of staff, but the choices usually include art history, economics, literature, history, politics, and religion.
 Students may make individual arrangements to take non-credit classes in Japanese traditional arts and crafts at their own expense.
 Participants are also encouraged to join undergraduate activities at Doshisha University.

-Students live and take their meals in homes.
+Students live and take their meals in local homes.
 Students are responsible for paying the program deposit to AKP directly and will be refunded directly, in yen, at the start of the program.